evgenyb/iac-meetup/workshops/02-implement-azure-infrastructure-with-arm-templates/labs/lab-09/readme.md

 ## Task #1 - implement build configuration as YAML file

-We will use 2 tasks in our build:
+Here are the requirements for the build:

+* the pipeline file should be called `webapp-pipeline.yaml` ans should be stored at the root of the repository
+* the build number should be `webapp-$(SourceBranchName)-$(Date:yyyyMMdd)$(Rev:.r)`
+* build should copy all files and sub-folders from `src/webapp` folder
-* copy file from
+* build should copy both scripts (`*.sh`) from `src` folder
-* publish artifacts called `web`
+* build should publish artifacts called `deploy`

-Build should only start if there are changes at any webapp files.
+* build should only start if there are changes at any webapp files.

-Create `webapp-pipeline.yaml` file at the root of your repo.
-Implement it yourself or use my version.
+ Feel free to implement it yourself or just copy / paste my version.

 ```yaml
 name: webapp-$(SourceBranchName)-$(Date:yyyyMMdd)$(Rev:.r)